Parliamentary.ai

 Overview

 This bill mandates that UK government ministers consider including at least one person with relevant experience from Scotland, Wales, or Northern Ireland on the boards of public bodies when making appointments.
-This aims to ensure better representation from the devolved nations.
+The aim is to improve representation from the devolved nations.

 Description

-The Public Bodies (Representation from Devolved Nations) Bill requires UK government ministers to consider the desirability of appointing at least one individual with relevant experience from Scotland, Wales, or Northern Ireland to the boards of public bodies.
-This duty applies to ministerial actions in making or approving appointments and to any guidance issued on such appointments.
-However, the duty does not extend to appointments falling under the legislative competence of the devolved nations' parliaments or assemblies.
-The definition of "public body" includes any body or person with functions of a public nature, or functions which include those of a public nature.
-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect 30 days after it becomes law.
+The Public Bodies (Representation from Devolved Nations) Bill requires UK Ministers to consider the desirability of appointing at least one individual with relevant experience from Scotland, Wales, or Northern Ireland to the boards of public bodies.
+This duty applies to both the Ministers' direct actions in making or approving appointments and any guidance they issue on the appointment process.
+However, the bill explicitly excludes appointments falling under the legislative competence of the devolved parliaments and assemblies (Scotland, Wales, and Northern Ireland).
+A "public body" is defined as any body or person whose functions are, wholly or partly, of a public nature.

 Government Spending

 The bill is not expected to directly increase or decrease government spending.
-The cost implications will likely relate to the administrative processes involved in considering candidates from the devolved nations.
+The cost will be administrative, relating to the consideration of candidates from the devolved nations during the appointment process.

 Groups Affected

-• UK Government Ministers: They are legally obligated to consider representation from the devolved nations when appointing to public bodies.
+• UK Government Ministers: They will have a new duty to consider representation from the devolved nations when making appointments to public bodies.

-• Individuals from Scotland, Wales, and Northern Ireland: They may have increased opportunities to serve on the boards of UK public bodies.
+• Individuals from Scotland, Wales, and Northern Ireland: They will have increased opportunities for appointment to the boards of UK public bodies.

 Full Text